garris/BackstopJS/README.md

 #### setting the base path for custom CasperJS scripts

-By default the base path is a folder called `scripts` inside your backstopjs installation directory.
-You can override this by setting the `scripts` property in your `backstop.json` file to point to somewhere in your project directory (recommended).
+By default the base path is a folder called `scripts` inside your BackstopJS installation directory.
+You can override this by setting the `paths.scripts` property in your `backstop.json` file to point to somewhere in your project directory (recommended).

 ```
   "paths": {